-Foothills County and the Town of High River have completed a Terms of Reference for the Context Study and will continue to work with the Town of High River together to fulfill the requirements of the Growth Plan with respect to the Terms of Reference and the Context Study within the timeframe outlined in the Growth Plan.
-Under Policy 3.1.9.10 of the Growth Plan, statutory plan amendments may proceed in advance of the Context Study being completed in accordance with the Growth Plan.
+Foothills County and the Town of High River have had completed a Terms of Reference for the Context Study and will continue to work with the Town of High River together to fulfill the requirements of the Growth Plan with respect to the Terms of Reference and the Context Study within the timeframe outlined in the Growth Plan.
+Under Policy 3.1.9.10 of the Growth Plan, statutory plan amendments may proceed in advance of the Context Study being completed in accordance with the Growth Plan, and were working together on the Context Study when the Minister of Municipal Affairs announced on November 22, 2024 that the Province would no longer be funding the CMRB and that membership would be made voluntary.
+The future of the CMRB and the Growth Plan are now questionable so the requirements around this joint planning area will likely no longer apply.
+Foothills County and the Town of High River are still party to an Intermunicipal Development Plan and will continue to work together on issues that impact both municipalities.